Scattering of mechanical waves from the perspective of open systems: 1D discrete problem

 \subsection{Direct method using Siegert boundary conditions}

 We can write the equation of motion for this system as follows:

-We consider the state of this system as a ket $\ket{u}$ in an infinite dimensional vector space $X$.
-We identify a complete set of orthonormal basis vectors in $X$.
-These are indexed by kets $\ket{n}$ where $n$ is an integer which runs from $-\infty$ to $+\infty$.
-In addition to these kets, there is another ket $\ket{d}$ and together with $\ket{n}$, they form a complete orthonormal basis.
-Ket $\ket{i}$ is characterized with a value of 1 at the $i^\mathrm{th}$ location and 0 everywhere else.
-The inner product $\braket{i|u}$ results in $u_i$ which is simply a projection of the ket $\ket{u}$ on the basis vector $\ket{i}$.
-The equation of motion (\ref{EoM}) can be written in the abstract form $\ket{\ddot{u}}=H\ket{u}$ where $H$ is the Hamiltonian of the system.
-Assuming $m=m_d=1$, we can write this Hamiltonian projected on the orthonormal basis as:
+The equation of motion (\ref{EoM}) can be written in the abstract form $\ddot{\boldsymbol{u}}=H\boldsymbol{u}$ where $H$ is the Hamiltonian of the system.
+Assuming $m=m_d=1$, we can write this Hamiltonian projected on the orthonormal basis {(in matrix form)}, as:

-Instead of solving the second order time dependent problem, we can consider the eigenvalue form of the problem given by $H\ket{u}=\lambda\ket{u}$ with $\lambda=-\omega^2$ where $\omega$ is the angular frequency in radians per second.
+Instead of solving the second order time dependent problem, we can consider the eigenvalue form of the problem given by $\boldsymbol{H}\boldsymbol{u}=\lambda\boldsymbol{u}$ with $\lambda=-\omega^2$ where $\boldsymbol{u}=\left[...,u_{-1},u_{0},u_{d},u_{1},...\right]$ and $\omega$ is the angular frequency in radians per second.
 In the rest of this paper, we will consider various angular frequencies and their units will always be radians per second, and the units will, in general, not be explicitly mentioned.
 We will consider wave scattering problems in this system and such problems are characterized by reflected and transmitted waves in the following form:

 where $q$ is the wavenumber and $L$ is the distance between the adjacent masses in the chain.
 Here, $Ae^{inqL},De^{-inqL}$ represent waves which are incident towards the central system (incoming waves) from the left and the right, respectively, and $Be^{-inqL},Ce^{inqL}$ represent waves which are traveling away from the central system (outgoing waves).
 If we are interested in extracting from the above, only those eigenvalues which correspond to the effective Hamiltonian, then we are only interested in analyzing the resonant states of the scattering problem (corresponding to the poles of the scattering coefficients).
 It is known that the resonant states can be extracted if one considers only the outgoing waves in the problem (Siegert boundary conditions\cite{siegert1939derivation,hatano2013equivalence}):